Sinnisterly/deadlock-external/README.md

 # Deadlock External ESP Tool

 This repository contains an external ESP tool designed for Deadlock.
 It provides features such as bone rendering, bounding boxes, health bars, player information, and a radar overlay.
+I have also released this on UNKNOWNCHEATS - https://www.unknowncheats.me/forum/deadlock/662363-external-esp.html

 ## Features